LLNL/ravel/README.md

   a given function.
 List the function.

 #### Other Options
+* Matching send/recv must have the same message size: Enforces send and receive reporting the same message size.
+Uncheck this for Scalasca-generated OTF2.
+* Advanced stepping within a partition: Align sends based on happened-before structure rather than as early as possible.
 * Coalesce Isends: Groups neighboring `MPI_Isend`s into a single operation which may send to multiple receive operations.
 We recommend this option by default
 * Cluster processes: Shows a cluster view that clusters the processes by the active metric.
-This is useful for large process counts
+This is useful for large process counts.
-* send/recv must have the same message size: Enforces send and receive reporting the same message size.
-Uncheck this for Scalasca-generated OTF2.
+  * Seed: Set seed for repeatable clustering.

 ### Navigating Traces